campbel/gae-ng-seed/README.md

 Before uploading your app make sure to change the application name in the app.yaml.

 This project is just a start.
-For a more thorough understandiung of Angular, Go and Google's App Engine, visit their respective docs.
+For a more info on Angular, Go and Google's App Engine, visit their respective docs.